-This is one reason why you want to begin exploring the sale of your 8, 9, or 10-figure business years before you actually hope to sell it.
+This is one reason why you want to begin exploring the process for selling a business worth 8, 9, or 10figuresseveral years before you actually hope to sell it.
 Suppose your team identifies three areas you should develop that will increase the value of your business in the eyes of a buyer.

 It’s not uncommon for those sorts of changes to take a couple years to implement.
 It might be a new sales process, hiring and developing a couple new positions, or leveraging automation in your marketing and customer acquisition.
 Many such improvements can be identified in most businesses, but few can be implemented quickly.

 Your business sale team will help you identify these.